What You Say Is Not as Important as What You Hear During Confirmation Calls

 The problem with a script is people know when you are reading from a script and it doesn’t sound genuine.
 If the patient doesn’t answer using one of the multiple-choice options given, it leaves the employee with no response because they are following a script – not their own intuition.

-Cover certain points during confirmation calls and do everything you can to get the patient to show up for their appointment.
+Cover certain points during confirmation calls and do everything possible to get the patient to attend their appointment.

 It is important the employee understands their intention with the call.
-When making confirmation calls, the intention is not to get the calls done as quickly as possible or get them finished and get them out of the way for the day.
-The intention of the confirmation call is to ensure the patient arrives or find out sooner rather than later if they do not plan to come at all.
+When making confirmation calls, the intention is not to get the calls done as quickly as possible or finish them and get them out of the way for the day.
+The confirmation call intends to ensure the patient arrives or finds out sooner rather than later if they do not plan to come at all.
 To do that, the person doing the confirmation call must understand their importance and be trained well on how to make these calls.
 They need to know acceptable reasons to cancel, what to look for in the patient’s cancellation history, and the office cancellation policy.

 Listen to this blog post: